About the nodes

 - GPCRDB, Extraction of sequence, structural, protein-ligand interaction, and site-directed mutagenesis information of GPCRs from the GPCRdb database.

 - KLIFS, Extraction of sequence, structural, and protein-ligand interaction information of kinases from the KLIFS database.

 - KRIPOdb, nodes to identify KRIPO (Key Representation of Interaction in Pockets) pharmacophore based similarities between protein binding sites and corresponding ligand substructures.

-- Molviewer, Web-based 3D molecule viewer.
-Contains node to view ligands and proteins
+- Molviewer, Web-based 3D molecule viewer of ligands, proteins and pharmacophores.

 - SyGMa, Systematic generation of potential phase 1 and phase 2 metabolite structures.
 The SyGMa node is a thin wrapper around the SyGMa Python library